 A healthy kidney can be transplanted into a person with complete kidney failure.
-Approximately 12,000 kidney transplants are performed every year in the United States.
+Approximately 14,000 kidney transplants were performed in 2013 in the United States.
 The donor and the recipient can function with one kidney and neither requires dialysis after successful transplantation.

 Surgery is done under general anesthesia and typically takes 2 to 3 hours.
 The failed kidneys are left in place and the healthy one is transplanted below them in the abdomen.
 Blood vessels are attached to the blood vessels of the legs and the ureter is attached to the bladder with a small plastic catheter.